brendunne19/asw/README.md

-# portfolio
+# asw

-This is a space to keep track of particular projects and work I have undertaken whilst on placement.
+This is a space to keep track of particular projects and work that I have undertaken whilst on placement.